rotheconrad/00_Scripts_General/Annotation_Pipeline/README.md

 python 05a_Transform_Annotation_Results.py -a {Combined_Annotations_with_NoMatch} -o {outfile_name}
 ```

-Create a list of gene types to count.
-The plot generating script below reads a list of gene names and performs a string match
+Create a list of gene types to count with columns Legend Name and String to Match separated by a comma and a space.
+The file should include the column names.
+The plot generating script below reads the list of gene types and performs a string match.
+Matches are not case sensitive.
+Use "|" for or to count multiple variations as one type.
+Each gene is counted only once.
+Gene will be counted in the first category on the list that it matches.

+Example Gene_Types_Lists.txt

+    Legend Name, String to Match
+    Hypothetical, hypothetical
+    Uncharacterized, uncharacterized
+    Transcription, transcriptional|transcription|transcriptase
+    Translation, translation
+    Repair, repair
+    Nuclease, nuclease
+    Transferase, transferase
+    Transposase, transposase
+    Synthase, synthase
+    Integrase, integrase
+    Transport, transport
+    Reductase, reductase

 Build the stacked bar plots.

 ```bash
 python 05b_Compare_Annotation_Results.py -i {transformed_annotations} -l Gene_Types_List.txt -o {outfile_name}
 ```